 As city attorneys, our firm has extensive experience in code enforcement, both at the district court and superior court levels.
 We negotiate resolutions to code enforcement issues with literally dozens of property owners every year.
 In unusual cases, where negotiations are unsuccessful, we are well equipped to litigate these issues.
-Three representative cases include:
+Four representative cases include:

 - Burien v.
 Traut.
 After attempting to work cooperatively with property owners who had constructed a garage and living quarters in the right-of-way, the City obtained a judgment and injunction requiring removal of the structure and reimbursement of the City’s legal and other fees.